JuliaCollections/DataStructures.jl/README.md

 ## Deque

-The ``Deque`` type implements a double-ended queue using a list of blocks.
+The ``Deque`` type implements a double-ended Queue using a list of blocks.
 This data structure supports constant-time insertion/removal of elements at both ends of a sequence.

 Usage:
 ```julia